Dharm10802/Sales-Dashboard/README.md

 This repository contains a sample sales dataset  for data analysis, visualization, and learning purposes.

 ## Dataset overview
+📂 Dataset Overview

+The dataset includes the following columns:

 | Column Name    | Description                                          |
 | -------------- | ---------------------------------------------------- |